OUR POLICY ON TAX AVOIDANCE

 - Planning which is in the spirit of the intention of the legislation enacted by Parliament remains legitimate and should be considered and, where commercially appropriate, can be undertaken by businesses in order that the commercial efficiency of those businesses is maintained.

 - Without using the tax reliefs and incentives enacted by Parliament, in the manner intended by Parliament, businesses will soon find themselves rendered uncompetitive and ultimately will fail in the face of more proactive competitors.

-Many of our clients pay tax at effective rates which are significantly lower than the UK’s “mainstream” rates.
-This is solely due to the proper and careful implementation of the UK’s existing tax reliefs, which are used in a tailored fashion for each client based on their commercial circumstances.
+Many of our clients pay tax at effective rates that are significantly lower than the UK’s “mainstream” rates.
+This is due to the proper and careful implementation of the UK’s existing tax reliefs, which are used in a tailored fashion for each client based on their commercial circumstances.